 Now, after a couple of years of casual back-and-forth, we've begun discussing the idea seriously, which is excellent timing as I could surely use the capital from the sale far more than the land I'd be giving up.
 Here's what we're talking about in visual terms:

-The parcel in question is highlighted in aqua-blue; its width exactly matches that of the neighbor's back yard.
-Measuring roughly a third of an acre, it would increase their yard by an average of around 40 feet, while barely making a dent in my seven acre lot.
-Here's hoping this real estate deal actually happens in a timely fashion.
+The parcel in question is highlighted in color; its width exactly matches that of the neighbor's back yard.
+Measuring roughly a third of an acre, it would increase their yard by an average of around 33 feet, while barely making a dent in my seven acre lot.
+We've shaken hands, and the deal should be completed by the end of the year.

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.